 A scalper needs volatility and liquidity, which are highest when major market sessions overlap.

-- Avoid news: Always check the economic calendar and avoid trading around high-impact news releases.
+- Avoid news: It is crucial to monitor the economic calendar and avoid trading around high-impact news releases.
 Major news can cause extreme, unpredictable volatility and spread widening, which is a scalper’s worst nightmare.

 4.3.
 Trading Platform Requirements